swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-43-deploy-and-access-the-monitoring-on-kubernetes.md

 !!! note "Why HMAC keys for Fluent Bit?"

-    Fluent Bit's S3 output plugin requires S3-style credentials, so you must create HMAC keys for the Google Cloud Storage bucket.
+    Fluent Bit's S3 output plugin requires S3-style credentials, so you must create HMAC keys for the storage bucket.
 The Python code and the Evidently UI service use native Google Cloud authentication instead.

 Create the HMAC keys in the Google Cloud Console under **Cloud Storage > Settings > Interoperability**, or with